AVSLab/basilisk/docs/source/Install/installOnLinux.rst

 Build Process via Terminal
 --------------------------

 #.
-The ``conanfile.py`` will setup and configure the Basilisk build.
+The ``conanfile.py`` will setup, configure and run the Basilisk build.
 For a basic installation,
    from the root Basilisk folder use::

         (venv) $ python3 conanfile.py